-NIFs were introduced in Erlang/OTP R13B03 as an experimental feature.
-It is a simpler and more efficient way of calling C-code than using port drivers.
+NIFs are a simpler and more efficient way of calling C-code than using port drivers.
 NIFs are most suitable for synchronous functions, such as foo and bar in the example, that do some relatively short calculations without side effects and return the result.